pandas-dev/pandas/doc/source/contributing.rst

   output saved) during the doc build.
 This way, they will always be up to date, but it makes the doc building a bit more complex.

+The utility script ``scripts/api_rst_coverage.py`` can be used to compare the list of methods documented in ``doc/source/api.rst`` (which is used to generate the `API Reference <http://pandas.pydata.org/pandas-docs/stable/api.html>`_ page) and the actual public methods.
+It will identify methods documented in in ``doc/source/api.rst`` that are not actually class methods, and existing methods that are not documented in ``doc/source/api.rst``.

 How to build the pandas documentation
 -------------------------------------